Cambodia Postpones Capital Gains Tax (CGT) on Real Estate Until 2027

 • Market Stability: By delaying the tax, the government aims to stimulate transaction volume and maintain momentum in the construction and housing sectors.

-Summary Of Capital Gains Tax Categories
+Summary of Capital Gains Tax Categories

 While real estate receives a reprieve, other asset classes are now entering the taxable phase.
 Here is the breakdown: